barelyhuman/reaper.is/pages/writing/20230124-commitlog-a-recap.md

 The next addition was release management since that was also something that differed between languages and I'd like something simple that handled it all.

-This is where `.commitlog.release` entered the picture and at this point most of projects use this for maintaining versions
+This is where `.commitlog.release` entered the picture and at this point most of my projects use this for maintaining versions

 ### v2